Crossing The Border Without a Passport: Where Our Plastics End Up

 19 Nov 2021

-Dr Cordova’s research interest in marine pollution, ecotoxicology, and environmental stress has led him to contribute to a study on plastic pollution in the Indonesian marine ecosystem.
-He has delved into the distribution, temporal and seasonal variations, dynamics, associations with other types of pollutants and their impacts, as well as solutions to problems of marine litter.
+Dr Muhammad Reza Cordova's strong research interest in marine pollution, ecotoxicology, and environmental stress led him to contribute to a study on plastic pollution in the Indonesian marine ecosystem.
+His long experience as a researcher at the Research Centre for Oceanography at the Jakarta-based National Research and Innovation Agency (BRIN) has seen him delve into the distribution, temporal and seasonal variations, dynamics, associations with other types of pollutants and their impacts, and solutions to the marine litter problem.

 What affects the estimation when calculating plastic leakage?

-This year, after monitoring the microplastic from the midstream of the Cisadane River to its downstream, we found that the leachate water from landfills also contributes gravely to the microplastic into the river.
+This year, after monitoring the microplastic from the midstream of the Cisadane River to its downstream, we found that the leachate water from landfills also contributes gravely to the microplastic passing into the river.

 What is leachate water?
 And why is it a problem?

 Take the example of Indonesia.
 It is a big country with most cities having their own universities.
-The plastic litter data is critical scientific evidence to identify debris hotspots, as well as to predict future leakage and the debris’ movement.
+The plastic litter data is critical scientific evidence to identify debris hotspots, as well as to predict future leakage and debris movement.
 When we try to peer review their findings, the various adopted methodologies to estimate plastic leakage make this work difficult.

 From our findings in the Jakarta Bay model, our debris tends to float toward the eastern part of Indonesia and the Indian Ocean in all seasons.